interphx/smartfocus/README.md

 The most common use case is to disable highlighting of focused HTML elements when user clicks on them, but preserve the outline when one selects them using their keyboard (e.g. TAB key).

-1. Add the script to your page:
+1. Add the script to your page (jQuery should be added before it):
 ```
 <script src="jquery.smartfocus.js"></script>
 ```